Key Differences Between Residential and Commercial Concrete in Baton Rouge

 Residential slabs often use welded wire mesh or light rebar grids.
 Joint spacing is wider, and minor cracking is usually considered acceptable.

 Commercial slabs rely heavily on reinforcement strategy.
 Rebar placement, dowel systems, joint layout, and fiber reinforcement all play a role.
-Crack control is not cosmetic.
-It affects forklift safety, drainage, and long-term maintenance costs.

-One frequent mistake is improper rebar placement.
-Steel placed too low in the slab provides little benefit.
 Based on field experience, reinforcement location is more critical in commercial work than the amount of steel used.

 Finishing Tolerances and Flatness